 Make SIMPLE recipes.

-I really do love that Real plans meal planning app has very simple recipes.
-But if you are starting out Betty Crocker recipe book here is a great beginner book.
+I do love that the Real plans meal planning app has straightforward recipes.
+But if you are starting the Betty Crocker recipe book, here is a great beginner book.
 Don’t overwhelm yourself.
-You don’t have to serve a five course meal.
+You don’t have to serve a five-course meal.
 Simple goes a long way and makes a hectic day glorious.

 MEAL PREP SUNDAY

 I used to hate meal prepping on Sunday or cooking all my meat first.
-I was convinced the taste would be bland!
-But as the girls have grown and schedules get busier, it is perfectly fine.
-I mean what kids are thinking wow this ground beef tastes like it has been sitting for a day or two?
+I used to think the taste would be bland!
+But as the girls have grown and schedules get busier, it is lovely.
+I mean, what are kids thinking?
+Wow, this ground beef tastes like it has been sitting for a day or two?

-Most of the time the meat or dish tastes better after sitting when the flavors can blend even better.
-If you mentally prepare on Sunday to chop up veggies and cook up meat ahead of time, it really does cut back on time during the week.
+Most of the time, the meat or dish tastes better after sitting when the flavors can blend even better.
+So if you mentally prepare on Sunday to chop up veggies and cook up meat ahead of time, it does cut back on time during the week.

-I find ground beef and cooking chicken breasts ahead works great.
+I find ground beef and cooking chicken breasts ahead works excellent.

 Grab the meal planner I use from Amazon here.

-For a little humor check out this Video!
+For a bit of humor, check out this video!

 Cook ONCE EAT TWICE

 The recipe books cook once eat twice is a game-changer when you are short on time.
 Whole chickens work great for this.
-One day cook the whole chicken and serve it with a side and the next day shred the chicken and serve tacos, sandwiches, etc.
+One day cook the entire chicken and serve it aside, and the next day, shred the chicken and serve tacos, sandwiches, etc.

 Get out your slow cooker or Ninja Foodi!
 I love the Foodi so much.
-Even in the summer, I find it doesn’t heat up as much as the oven or our old slow cooker.
+But, even in the summer, I find it doesn’t heat up as much as the oven or our old slow cooker.

-In the morning before you head out dump a bunch of ingredients in and set it and forget it.
-I love slow cooker meals when the kids can eat when they want and just grab some shredded chicken or whatnot and make a quick sandwich.
+In the morning, before you head out, dump a bunch of ingredients in and set it and forget it.
+I love slow cooker meals when the kids can eat when they want, grab some shredded chicken or whatnot, and make a quick sandwich.